roflmaolol/LinuxSetupsForMyUseOhMyGod/README.md

 # LinuxSetupsForMyUseOhMyGod
-MyLinuxSetups

-# EVERYTHING IMPORTANT IS DESCRIBED IN THE "Arch SEtup on Proxmox" FILE
+# EVERYTHING IMPORTANT IS DESCRIBED IN THE "Arch Setup on Proxmox" FILE